 - 1. Achebe's novel Things Fall Apart takes its title from W. B. Yeats' poem "The Second Coming."
-Write an essay explaining and interpreting the significance of the title.
+Write an essay explaining and interpreting the significance of the novel's title.
 Why do you think Achebe decided to take a line from a European poem as a title for his novel about British colonialism in Africa?
 How does the title capture one of the main themes of the novel? - 2.
-Discuss the conflict between fathers and sons and explain how it relates to one of the main themes of the novel. - 3.
+Discuss the conflict between fathers and sons and explain how it relates to one of the main themes of the novel, such as colonialism or cultural change. - 3.
 Compare/contrast the two great friends Okonkwo and Obierika.
-What major conflict do these two characters embody and how does this conflict relate to one of the main themes of the novel? - 4.
-Discuss the role of proverbs and folktales in the novel.
-Do the folktales mirror any of the themes of the novel? - 5.
-Compare/contrast Mr. Brown with Rev. Mr. Smith.
-What do these characters suggest about colonialism? - 6.
-What do you make of the novel's ending (Okonkwo's decision)?
-Was there any foreshadowing of this?
-Does the ending function as a symbol in any way?
-If it does, what do you make of the District Commissioner's statement at the end of the novel?
+What major conflict do these two characters embody and how does this conflict relate to one of the main themes of the novel?